liriliri/licia/module.md

 |element   |string array element|Elements to manipulate                |
 |attributes|object              |Object of attribute-value pairs to set|

+### remove

-### remove: Remove an attribute from each element in the set of matched elements.
+Remove an attribute from each element in the set of matched elements.

 |Name   |Type                |Desc                  |
 |-------|--------------------|----------------------|